 While divorce is always difficult, some couples are able to minimize the emotional and financial toll that divorce can take by reaching an agreement between themselves.
 In New York, an uncontested divorce is an option available for couples who are able to work together in order to save money in attorney fees and to bring closure to their divorce in a timely way.
-When a couple is willing to work together to craft an agreement that is fair to both, a divorce that is uncontested is often the most cost-effective and expeditious option available.
+When a couple is willing to work together to craft an agreement that is fair to both, an uncontested divorce is often the fastest and most cost-effective option.

-If you are considering a divorce and you and your spouse have come to mutually agreeable terms, the assistance of a lawyer can help fulfill all legal requirements and correctly file and execute all the legal divorce documents.
-Call today to speak with Ryan Besinque, a skilled New York lawyer that specializes in uncontested divorce as well as contested divorce.
+If you are considering an uncontested divorce and you and your spouse have come to mutually agreeable terms, the assistance of a family law lawyer can help fulfill all legal requirements and correctly file and execute all the legal divorce documents.
+Call today to speak with Ryan Besinque, a skilled New York divorce lawyer who is experienced in uncontested divorce and family law as well as contested divorce.
 For a free consultation regarding your case, you may contact us via email at ryan@besinquelaw.com or via phone at (929) 251-4477.

 In New York, a divorce can be contested or uncontested, but few divorces fit neatly into one category.
 At times, an uncontested divorce may move into contested territory if an issue cannot be mutually resolved.
 Once the court becomes involved in making decisions for the spouses, it becomes a contested divorce.